Vectorial1024/BetterTrainBoarding/README.md

 # BetterTrainBoarding
-Unlock the peak efficiency of trains (and also metros):
+Unlock the peak efficiency of trains (and also metros) by fixing boarding behavior:

 - Passengers board trains (and metros) sensibly by each preferring the closest compartment
   - To be explained below